qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

 .. figure:: images/felgo-plugins.png

 These functions usually required platform specific APIs.
 There are also third party services that provide such services through custom native frameworks.
 Supporting native SDKs for Android and iOS using Qt/QML is not an easy task.
-You need to provide a portable abstraction for the APIs, binding to Java/Kotlin for Andoird or Objective-C/Swift for iOS.
+You need to provide a portable abstraction for the APIs, binding to Java/Kotlin for Android or Objective-C/Swift for iOS.

 To help with this, Felgo extends Qt with plugins integrating these services directly to QML.